alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 In **Part 1** (`List`), we contrasted `Map` (`Select`) vs `Bind` (`SelectMany`) on `List<T>` and then built `Maybe<T>` for optional pipelines.

 The Result monad lets you sequence computations that can fail.
-You return `Ok(value)` or `Fail(error)`, then compose with `Bind` to short-circuit on the first failure.
+You return `Ok(value)` or `Fail(error)`, then compose with `Bind` to propagate the first failure (later steps don’t run, the value just flows through).[^shortcircuit]
 If you need to accumulate many errors (form validation) or you have more than two meaningful outcomes, Result is not a great fit.
+You _can_ model “many errors” as `Result<T, List<TError>>`, but you then have to define the aggregation rules yourself.

 This post uses Result<TSuccess, TError> to model failure with an error value.
 You can think of it as Maybe<T>, except the “no value” case carries why it’s missing.
 Keep results unwrapped until the boundary, then handle them with Match once.[^checked-exceptions]

 If you're coming from FP, this is _essentially_ a right-biased `Either<TError, TSuccess>`: `TError` is the failure branch and `TSuccess` is the success branch, by convention.

 ### TL;DR
-What it looks like (this `Error` record is just one option):
+What it looks like (`Error` is just one option):

 ```csharp
 public record Error(string Code, string Message);